co-Palko/Dev_board_CC2652R_v1/README.md

 # In English

-The device is based on the RF-Star wireless module and includes an ARM Cortex M4F RF microcontroller supporting the following protocols: Thread, Zigbee®, Bluetooth® 5.1 Low Energy, IEEE 802.15.4, IPv6-enabled (6LoWPAN), as well as proprietary protocols including TI 15.4-Stack (2.4 GHz), and simultaneous multi-protocol operation via Dynamic Multiprotocol Manager (DMM).
+The device is based on the RF-Star wireless module and includes an CC2652RB (ARM Cortex M4F) RF microcontroller supporting the following protocols: Thread, Zigbee®, Bluetooth® 5.1 Low Energy, IEEE 802.15.4, IPv6-enabled (6LoWPAN), as well as proprietary protocols including TI 15.4-Stack (2.4 GHz), and simultaneous multi-protocol operation via Dynamic Multiprotocol Manager (DMM).

 The main functionally repeats the LAUNCHXL-CC26X2R1 Evaluation board, excluding debugging and monitoring tools.
 This allows the use of standard software samples and libraries from the specified board.